SOCIAL JUSTICE AND ENTREPRENEURSHIP THROUGH CONTRACT AND NONCREDIT EDUCATION

 Makerspaces have become the “tool gyms” of the future, providing entrepreneurs the resources needed to scale their business without investing in expensive infrastructure.
 As these brick and mortar facilities continue to create innovative revenue models, many are turning to short-term skills training to support facility operations and growth.
 In this session, Hocking College will identify the intersection between makerspace activities and workforce development, and discuss partnership opportunities between makerspaces, colleges, government agencies, and employers.
 Participants will work through a series makerspace building block steps to identify resources and allies and how those relationships can be turned into student centered makerspace opportunities.

-SEAN TERRELL, Dean of Workforce Development, Hocking College, OH
+SEAN TERRELL, Dean, Workforce Development & Community Engagement, Hocking College, OH

-ALEX BANDAR, Founder, The Columbus Idea Foundry, Columbus Idea Foundry, OH
+DR. ALEX BANDAR, Founder, Idea Foundry Columbus, OH

 NEXT-GENERATION ENTREPRENEURSHIP: TRANSFORMING COMMUNITY COLLEGES TO EMERGING BUSINESSES